IBSim/VirtualLab/docs/source/runsim/runfile.rst

 ShowMesh
 ~~~~~~~~

+Usage:
-bool (optional)
+  ShowMesh = bool (optional)

-Indicates whether or not to open created mesh(es) in the **SALOME** GUI for visualisation to assess their suitability.
-VirtualLab will terminate once the GUI is closed and no simulation will be carried out.
+Indicates whether or not to open created mesh(es) in the **SALOME** GUI for visualisation to assess their suitability. **VirtualLab** will terminate once the GUI is closed and no simulation will be carried out.
 Default is False.

 MeshCheck
 ~~~~~~~~~

+Usage:
-'$MESH_NAME' (optional)
+  MeshCheck = '$MESH_NAME' (optional)

 '$MESH_NAME' is constructed in the **SALOME** GUI for debugging.
 Default is None.